GhanaNauticalnfo/snapper/docs/environment-configuration.md

 # Environment Configuration Guide

-This document explains how environment configurations work across all Snapper applications (Admin, Frontend, and API).
+This document explains how environment configurations work across all Ghana Waters applications (Admin, Frontend, and API).

 ## Overview

-Snapper uses a 4-environment setup:
+Ghana Waters uses a 4-environment setup:

 - **Local**: Local development with proxy to localhost API (default when no configuration specified)
 - **Dev**: Kubernetes development namespace deployment